edrosten/autoconf_tutorial/README.md

 [libCVD](http://www.edwardrosten.com/cvd/index.html).
 It was one of the
 best decisions I made with that library.
-It took me a while because there wasn't a good "getting started" guide, so
+It took me a while because there wasn't a good “getting started” guide, so
 [I wrote one](http://www.edwardrosten.com/code/autoconf/).
-It's been the top link for "autoconf tutorial" on google for a while.
+It's been the top link for “autoconf tutorial” on google for a while.

 Don't go there.